 In addition, Registered Massage Therapists are covered by Ontario's Personal Health Information Protection Act, 2004.
 As a result, information that is collected about clients may be collected only with consent, may only be disclosed with consent or to your immediate health providers (circle of care), and must be secured and maintained.
 Any concerns about the requirements of this legislation or about whether a Registered Massage Therapist breached the requirements of the Act may be addressed to the Information and Privacy Commissioner of Ontario.

-When paying through an insurance plan, some massage therapists will bill directly while others will require payment for the client who then submits the claim to their insurance provider.
+Many people pay for massage therapy through an insurance plan.
+When paying through an insurance plan, some massage therapists will bill directly while others will require payment from the client who then submits the claim to their insurance provider.
 Ask your Massage Therapist prior to initiating treatment.

 The following is a summary of reimbursement options available:

 Most Massage Therapists are required to collect and remit the Harmonized Sales Tax (HST) and must advise clients when this is the case.

 The RMTAO exists in order to advance the massage therapy profession in Ontario.
 Improvements in the ability of Registered Massage Therapists to provide quality care will improve the health of the people of Ontario whom the profession serves.

 2943B Bloor Street West